friendsofhyperf/components/docs/en/components/validated-dto.md

 ## Creating a DTO Instance

-You can create a `DTO` instance in various ways:
+You can create a `DTO` instance in several ways:

 ### From an Array